shpml/fundamentals/10_chapter/08_lesson.md

 These NodeLists are **collections** that are numbered, similar to the arrays we'll be looking at in Unit 11.

-When we get this list, we can select a single item to work with using array syntax – a set of square brackets.
+When we get this list, we can select a single item to work with using array syntax — a set of square brackets (`[]`).

 For example, above we saw that `document.getElementsByTagName('li')` returned seven list items.
 The NodeList that was returned would look like this: